 Emily studied water quality on the Boreal Plains in central Alberta, with a focus on both spatial and long-term temporal variability in lake water chemistry.
 Her research helped us understand the vulnerability of water quality and lake terrestrialization to both climate variability and human disturbances.

 Kenzie's thesis focused on understanding the consequences of thermokarst lake expansions on the Taiga Plains in western Canada with regards to greenhouse gas emissions.
 She examined the biogeochemistry of peatland lakes with variable groundwater connectivity, and carried out lab incubations to understand the potential for greenhouse gas production.

 Liam's project focused on the long-term implications of permafrost thaw for peatland carbon storage and greenhouse gas balance.
 His project combined several research approaches, including peat stratigraphy and dating, soil flux measurements, and below-ground profiles of dissolved and gaseous carbon.

 Cristian Estop-Aragones - Post-doctoral Researcher

-Cristian's broad research interests are carbon cycling in permafrost regions and feedbacks to climate change, biogeochemistry of peatlands and belowground soil redox dynamics linked to hydrology.
-Cristian is an active member of the Permafrost Carbon Network, leading a synthesis effort on the use of 14C within the permafrost region.
+Cristian's broad research interests are carbon cycling in permafrost regions and feedbacks to climate change, biogeochemistry of peatlands, and belowground soil redox dynamics linked to hydrology.
+Cristian is an active member of the Permafrost Carbon Network, and lead a synthesis effort on the use of 14C within the permafrost region.

-Katie's project investigates the implications of fire and permafrost thaw in peatlands for the export and biodegradability of dissolved organic carbon (DOC).
-She is monitoring water quality at both burned and unburned catchments in southern Northwest Territories with state-of-the-art instrumentation for detecting rapid shifts in DOC concentrations and composition.
+Katie's project investigated the implications of fire and permafrost thaw in peatlands for the export and biodegradability of dissolved organic carbon (DOC).
+She monitored water quality at both burned and unburned catchments in southern Northwest Territories with state-of-the-art instrumentation for detecting rapid shifts in DOC concentrations and composition.